ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 The following is a description of the setup we used for the Elektra website reachable at https://www.libelektra.org.

+We assume that Elektra is now installed to the default path on Debian Jessie, which is `/usr/local`.

 ### Web Server ###

 As web server we are using an Apache2 with the version coming with Debian Jessie.